boochow/loguesdk_hvcc_examples/README.md

   A kick drum sound generated using a sine wave.

 - **osc-white.pd**
+- **osc-white64.pd**
   A sample that generates noise.
 The `[noise~]` object in Pure Data is too large for use with the logue SDK, so this sample provides an alternative method.
+Note that `osc-white64.pd` is designed exclusively for the NTS-1 and will not work on the Prologue or Minilogue XD.

 - **Pluck.pd**
 - **Pluck-64.pd**